kubernetes/kubernetes/examples/guestbook/guestbook.md

 }
 ```

-This time the label query for the service is 'name=redis-slave'
+This time the label query for the service is 'name=redis-slave'.

 Now that you have created the service specification, create it in your cluster with the cloudcfg cli: